 If you’re already thinking that Tai Chi sounds like the perfect art for women, as well as non-aggressive men, then you’re exactly right.
 As a small-sized man (5’8″ and 145lbs), this is why I finally settled on on Tai Chi as the perfect martial art for me.
 After trying just about every martial art under the sun, I finally accepted that I would never be able to compete with big strong guys when it comes to strength.

 Luckily, I don’t have to.

 Many of my students are bigger, stronger, and younger than me.
 Why do they have so much trouble handling me in sparring?
 Because I don’t play their game.

 I don’t use strength.
 I use Tai Chi.

-My Tai Chi is powered by the internal energy that I develop through Qi Gong.
-Because of that internal energy, I can handle even the biggest and strongest attacker — despite my small size.
+My Tai Chi is powered by the internal strength that I develop through Qi Gong.
+Because of that internal energy, I can handle a big and strong attacker despite my small size.
 And more importantly, because Tai Chi makes me relaxed and peaceful (as opposed to tense and aggressive, like many martial arts), I can still sit down, relax, and savor a delicious cup of Chai Tea.

 Drop me a comment below if you have any questions.
 And if you haven’t already gotten your free e-books and your free lesson, then make sure to grab them here.Zenfully yours, Sifu Anthony I'm Anthony Korahais and I help people young and old to discover the healing powers of Qigong and Tai Chi.
 My mission is to bring the secrets of these amazing arts out into the open, giving people the tools to heal themselves without drugs or surgery.
 I love sharing these amazing arts, especially with people who are fed up with conventional treatments that just aren't working.